groenator/iptvboss-docker/README.md

 This Docker image provides a VNC server with the IPTVBoss application.
 IPTVBoss is pre-installed via apt in the `/usr/lib/iptvboss` directory.
 You can customize its configuration and settings.
+Users can play videos with audio enabled by default.
 It includes the option to configure Cronitor to monitor the local cron jobs.
 View the instructions below to enable Cronitor monitoring.

 ## Prerequisites